James328/Lumen-132/README.md

 scales (the driver supports more), the model number scales with it.

 > [!IMPORTANT]
-> This project is a work in progress, please use repo at your own risk.
->
 > **Current project status:
 > Design complete, pre-fabrication.** Architecture, geometry, power
 > budget, BOM, firmware structure, and KiCad inputs are specified.
 No boards
 > ordered yet.
 See [Build status](#build-status).

 > [!CAUTION]
-> The goal for this project is to see how far Claude can go building a homebrew diy watch.
-I'm still deep in the weeds with Claude and haven't evaluated everything in this repo, so proceed with caution.
+> This project started as an excercise to test Claude's abilities outside of work
+> related tasks.
+My goal is to see if it can handle the entire design process
+> end-to-end.
+Proceed with caution before forking or using this repo.

 ---